 For good health, well-being and a healthy weight, it’s recommended that we eat:

-- plenty of plant foods, such as fruit, vegetables, bread and other gain-based foods
+- plenty of plant foods, such as fruit, vegetables, bread and other grain-based foods

 - moderate amounts of animal foods (preferably lean and reduced fat), such as lean meat, reduced fat dairy products, chicken, fish and eggs